Louis DeJoy: Selection and conflict of interest controversy

-While he divested shares in UPS and Amazon before taking on his role, DeJoy drew scrutiny for not divesting from his $30–$75 million equity stake in XPO, a subcontractor for USPS.
+While he divested shares in UPS and Amazon before taking on his role, DeJoy drew scrutiny for not divesting from his $30–75 million equity stake in XPO, a subcontractor for USPS.
 Under his tenure as postmaster general, USPS has increased its business with XPO.
 Additionally, when DeJoy sold his Amazon shares, he purchased stock options in Amazon that represent between 20 and 100% of his prior holdings.
 USPS prioritizes Amazon package delivery.
+A subsequent investigation carried out by the US Postal Service's inspector general found that DeJoy "met all the applicable ethics requirements" related to his investments.
+As of August 2020, DeJoy and his wife had $30–70 million invested in companies related to the USPS according to a USA Today report.